640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-A nerve conduction velocity (NCV) test — also called a nerve conduction study (NCS) — is a measurement of the speed at which an electrical impulse moves through your nerve.
-NCV can determine nerve damage.
+A nerve conduction velocity (NCV) test — also called a nerve conduction study (NCS) — measures how fast an electrical impulse moves through your nerve.
+NCV can identify nerve damage.

-During the test, your nerve is stimulated, usually with surface electrode patches attached to your skin.
+During the test, your nerve is stimulated, usually with electrode patches attached to your skin.
 Two electrodes are placed on the skin over your nerve.
-One electrode stimulates your nerve with a very mild electrical impulse and the other electrode records it.
+One electrode stimulates your nerve with a very mild electrical impulse.
+The other electrode records it.
 The resulting electrical activity is recorded by another electrode.
 This is repeated for each nerve being tested.

-The NCV (speed) is then calculated by measuring the distance between electrodes and the time it takes for electrical impulses to travel between electrodes.
+The speed is then calculated by measuring the distance between electrodes and the time it takes for electrical impulses to travel between electrodes.

-A related procedure that may be performed is an electromyography (EMG).
-This measures the electrical activity in your muscles and is often performed at the same time as an NCV.
-Both procedures help to detect the presence, location, and extent of diseases that damage the nerves and muscles.
+A related test that may be done is an electromyography (EMG).
+This measures the electrical activity in your muscles.
+It is often done at the same time as an NCV.
+Both tests help find the presence, location, and extent of diseases that damage the nerves and muscles.

-NCV is often used along with an EMG to differentiate a nerve disorder from a muscle disorder.
-NCV detects a problem with the nerve, whereas an EMG detects whether the muscle is functioning properly in response to the nerve's stimulus.
+NCV is often used along with an EMG to tell the difference between a nerve disorder and a muscle disorder.
+NCV detects a problem with the nerve, whereas an EMG detects whether the muscle is working properly in response to the nerve's stimulus.

-Diseases or conditions that may be evaluated with NCV include, but are not limited to, the following:
+Diseases or conditions that may be checked with NCV include:

-Nerve conduction studies may also be performed to identify the cause of symptoms, such as numbness, tingling, and continuous pain.
+Nerve conduction studies may also be done to find the cause of symptoms, such as numbness, tingling, and continuous pain.